BestTimesToVisit.com Logo

 packing

-Layers are your best friend in the fjords, no matter the season!
-Think merino wool base layers, a fleece mid-layer, and a waterproof/windproof outer shell.
-Even in summer, a chilly breeze can roll in off the water, and you'll be grateful for that extra warmth when hiking or on a boat tour.
+Layers are your best friend, no matter the season.
+Norwegian weather can change on a dime, so pack a waterproof and windproof outer shell, a fleece or wool mid-layer, and a moisture-wicking base layer.
+Even in summer, a chilly breeze off the fjords is common, and you'll be grateful for that extra warmth.

 money